BPL-v2/bpl-2-backend/README.md

 To run this, run

 ```
-./migrate [up|down] n
+make migrate-up
 ```

-in the root directory to migrate up/down n versions or
+in the root directory to migrate up n versions or

 ```
-./migrate up head
+make migrate-up head
 ```

 to migrate to the latest version